naoufalHdr1/alx-backend-user-data/0x01-Basic_authentication/README.md

 5. Retrieve the corresponding User object using `user_object_from_credentials`.

 With this update, the API is fully protected by Basic Authentication.
 The `current_user` method allows the API to identify and authenticate users based on the provided credentials.

+## Task 12: Basic - Allow password with ":" `#advanced`

+Modify the `extract_user_credentials` method in the `BasicAuth` class to correctly parse passwords containing colons (`:`) from the Base64 decoded authorization header.
+The method should split the string at the first colon, allowing passwords with colons to be handled properly.